cherti/xattrvi/README.md

 New attributes will be set, changed attributes will be updated, vanished attributes will be deleted from the file, so be careful when editing the file.

+### Limitations

+Keys may not contain the character `:`.
+Although supported by filesystems, xattrvi does not support this character for keys, but reservates it for key-value-separation in the display-file.
+Values, though, may include this character.

 ## Configuration

 ### directly on commandline